daytonaio/enterprise-docs/src/content/docs/installation/cluster.md

 - **Teams Support**

     Facilitates collaboration by organizing users into teams.

-- **Team Projects**

-    Allows for the management and sharing of pre-built environments among team members.

 - **Github, Gitlab and Bitbucket - Enterprise and Self-hosted Versions Support**